 Our annual fall essay contest invites nonfiction submissions of up to 1,500 words in the form of autobiographical essay, reportage, profile, memoir, or narrative nonfiction.
 We seek essays that express a moment of significance — personal transformation, awakening, adventure, exploration, reward, accomplishment, revelation — that is inspired by or set within a park space or public land.
 Essays need not be about a U.S. national park—national forests, municipal and state parks, BLM lands, beaches, lakeshores, campgrounds, designated woodlands—and more—are great subjects.
-Also note that the writer does not need to be the subject of the essay.
-First, second and third place entries will be published on Parks and Points, as will the names of finalists.
-All entries are considered for publication.

 We are delighted to host our second annual poetry series, in honor of National Poetry Month.
 Poetry presents an extraordinary lens through which to explore public lands, the outdoors, and our instincts for adventure and self-reflection.

 You can read the winners of our Fall 2017 Essay contest here!
 Thanks to all who submitted writing to the contest, we received so many powerful and beautifully written entries.
 We are grateful for the wisdom and insight of our contest judge, Melissa Faliveno, and hope you will enjoy reading her selections.